A Jewel of Jerusalem

 "I knew that site was almost certainly unavailable," recalls David B. Galbraith.
 "Sure enough, we were told over and over again by Israelis in real estate and government positions that it was impossible to get that site.
 Everyone wanted it."
 Even the Israeli government was eyeing the same piece of real estate to build the Supreme Court building.
 "But we remained undeterred," Galbraith says.

-The next year was spent negotiating with Israeli officials, and ultimately the University was granted a forty-nine-year lease for the coveted plot of land with an option to renew.
+The next year was spent negotiating with Israeli officials, and ultimately the University was granted a 49-year lease for the coveted plot of land with an option to renew.
 "Certainly it was a miracle that the government would even entertain our desire to build on that site," Galbraith says.
 "We'd been told over and over again that it was hopeless."

 Obtaining the lease was a huge victory, but it was just the beginning of a very lengthy process.
 The property was "green zoned" - not zoned for construction - so, according to Galbraith, the second miracle was getting the zoning changed.
 In fact, "many miracles occurred that led to the University's obtaining the most prestigious building site in all Jerusalem," D. Kelly Ogden says.
 And after three years of submitting plans and working to obtain all the required permits, construction began in August 1984.